-1. Understanding the customer’s needs to help them exploit your software
+1. Understand the customer’s needs to help them exploit your software

 Your customer success manager needs to demonstrate the software efficiently and in a way that best caters to your prospects’ needs.
 If they do not, the chances of the prospect becoming a lost lead increase greatly.

 The customer success manager shouldn’t look to tick off all product capabilities on a list, but address the customer’s direct needs and showcase that part of the product.
 Rushing a prospect through a quick demo can come across as insincere or as if your CSM doesn’t care.
 It’s much wiser for your CSM to introduce the prospect to a support team member who can walk them through it.

 This one may sound simple, but knowing the value of a prospect is vital, especially immediately after the purchase stage.
 Sometimes you may think you don’t have a big customer, but if this is a SaaS or Tech company that’s just received funding, you know they’re going to be a big customer for the business.

-Investing extra product mentoring is ideal to make sure the customer successfully onboard, as 75% of all users will churn within 90 days.
+Investing extra product mentoring is ideal to make sure the customer successfully onboard.
 Also for a big customer or big potential customer, you’ll want to ensure your customer success manager has informed the support team lead.
 That way support teams can work proactively to help reduce churn.

 Here the customer success manager should liaise with an account manager in the support team.
 Good account management helps the customer roll out the software at their company.

 This process helps the customer shape the software to be compatible with their requirements.
 It also shares knowledge and helps the customer develop their business – a healthy step towards building a long-lasting relationship.